-For those of you who were out exploring the Mendip Hills this summer, you will have noticed that Crook Peak has been a fantastic place to see butterflies.
-The numbers of these fluttering flitting insects have been at a record high for our volunteer recorder this year, reaching 399 butterflies over the course of one survey.
+For those of you who were out exploring the Mendip Hills this summer, you will have noticed that Crook Peak is been a fantastic place to see butterflies.

 We take part in butterfly surveys which are completed using a line transect.
 This is a set walk, and butterflies are recorded if they are seen within 5 meters of the path.
 The data collected is sent to the UK Butterfly Monitoring Scheme (UKBMS) which is used to assess how butterflies are doing on a national scale.
 This is done weekly over summer months to monitor trends.

 When walking the slopes of Crook, Wavering Down and Cross Plain, you pass through the woodland, scrub, grassland and heath.
 This variety of habitat means a huge diversity of butterflies can be encountered.